Curve/Curve/README.md

 ### 👋 Welcome to my GitHub Profile!

-I'm Noah, a C++ Enthusiast and Full-Stack Developer from Germany
+I'm Noah, a C++ Enthusiast and Software Engineering Student from Germany

 </div>